Single Record

 - Comments

-- NEED IN SITU PHOTOS.
-Green needlegrass has been recorded, sparingly, on both sides of the Watershed, but not in the South Sawatch range or the Culebras.
-The one basin occurrence was in the flood plain of a river southwest of La Jara (Conejos Co, 1931).
-Nassella viridula grows in a variety of habitats, from open slopes to open woods, stream sides to ruderal spaces such as reclaimed yards and road borders.
-Note that it takes close observation of the base of the sheath to distinguish this species from Eriocoma lettermanii and E. nelsonii.
-The USA range of N. viridula centers around the northern and central Rockies and northern Great Plains.
+- Green needlegrass has been recorded, sparingly, on both sides of the Watershed, but not in the South Sawatch range or the Culebras.
+The one basin occurrence was in the flood plain of a stream southwest of La Jara (Conejos Co, 1931).
+Nassella viridula, perennial and cool-weather, grows in a variety of habitats, from open slopes to open woods, stream sides to ruderal spaces such as reclaimed yards and road borders.
+Note that it takes close observation of the floret to distinguish this species from Eriocoma lettermanii and E. nelsonii.
+In Colorado, N. viridula is much more common on the Colorado plains than in the San Luis Valley.
+The USA range centers around the northern and central Rockies and northern Great Plains.
 The occurrences in the northern two counties of New Mexico mark the southernmost extent of that range, and the farthest down the Rio Grande drainage.

 - Annotation